mikenewbuild/mikefallows/posts/using-tags-to-render-related-content-in-shopify-themes.md

 ## Benefits of tags

 The big benefit I see of using tags is how well they are already supported in Shopify's admin.
-They are exposed in the admin when editing resources, it's easy to group resources by tag and either add or remove tags in bulk.
-It's very easy for a store owner to manipulate tags, or find and change resources with a given tag.
+They are already exposed in the admin when editing resources, it's possible to group resources by tag and either add or remove tags in bulk making it easy for a store owner to manipulate tags, or find and change resources with a given tag.

 The only real downsides are the lack of tags on resources like collections or pages.
 But most use cases I've encountered have applied to products and articles anyway.